 chidorigafuchi tokyo cherry blossom sakura

-The park next door is called Kitanomaru Park and, like the Imperial Palace’s East Gardens, is a place for quiet sakura viewing.
-The controversial Yasukuni Shrine, which also has loads of cherry blossoms, is nearby; despite its politically loaded status, it draws a lot of tourists during the cherry blossom season in Tokyo.
+Next door is Kitanomaru Park, which, like the Imperial Palace’s East Gardens, is a place for quieter sakura viewing.
+The controversial Yasukuni Shrine, which also has loads of cherry blossoms, is nearby; despite its politically loaded status, it draws a lot of tourists during cherry blossom season in Tokyo.

 5. Sumida Park: A hanami spot by the river